Ajai Lall: Early life and education

 Ajai Lall was born and raised in India.
 Before coming to the United States, Lall had earned a degree in criminal law from the University of Sagar with the intention of becoming a lawyer.
-He was highly influenced by his father, Vijai Lall, and sensed the call from God to serve the suffering humanity, that led him to become a preacher instead.
+He was influenced by his father, Vijai Lall, and sensed the call from God to serve the humanity, that led him to become a preacher instead.
 He graduated from Mid-Atlantic Christian University, in 1982.
 He then returned to India and earned a MA in Humanities and a PhD in Public Administration from the University of Sagar.
 In addition, he has studied at Dallas Christian College and Cincinnati Christian University.

 Central India Christian Mission

 Lall and his wife, Indu, founded Central India Christian Mission in 1982, with Lall serving as its executive director.
-As of 2009, Central India Christian Mission had over 800 employees, and had started a 140 bedded hospital, a Nursing college, a publication ministry, Children's ministry, Bible Colleges, mostly in India.
-Lall makes frequent trips to the United States for speaking in conferences, conventions, Universities and Churches.
+As of 2009, Central India Christian Mission had over 800 employees, and had started a 140-bed hospital, a nursing college, a publication ministry, Children's ministry, and Bible Colleges, mostly in India.
+Lall makes frequently visits the United States for speaking in conferences, conventions, universities and churches.
 He founded The Atma Vikas Sanstha to train thousands of people for various trades in order to become self-supporting.